actualbudget/docs/docs/getting-started/tracking-budget.md

 Instead of working with what funds you have _now_, you can forecast expenses and income.
 All transactions do still need to be categorized.

-We the Actual team suggest that you try to use the **Envelope Budget** if you haven't already.
-We believe it to be a more capable style of budgeting.
-If you still would prefer the more traditional **Tracking Budget** then you can switch to that if you would like.
+We, the Actual team, suggest that you try to use the **Envelope Budget** if you haven't already as we believe it to be a more capable style of budgeting than the **Tracking Budget**.
+However, if you would prefer the more traditional style, then the **Tracking Budget** is for you.

 ## Enabling the Tracking Budget